TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_EM_CC1314R10/drivers/fatsdraw/README.md

 This application uses one thread:

-`mainThread` performs the following actions:
+The `mainThread` performs the following actions:

-1. Creates and initializes SDFatFS driver object.
+1. Create and initialize the SDFatFS driver object.

-2. Prints the disk size and the amount of free space on it.
+2. Print the disk size and the amount of free space on it.

 3. Open the *input.txt* file.
 If not found, create the file for reading and writing.
 Write the default message to the file.